EGI-Federation/documentation/content/en/internal/helpdesk/features/team-tickets/_index.md

   - LHCb
   - Biomed
   - Belle
-- The VO menbers need to have the appropriate permissions in GGUS user database
+- The VO members need to have the appropriate permissions in GGUS user database
 - Other VOs can request this functionality by opening a GGUS ticket
 - Team tickets are routed to the NGI/ROC the site belongs to automatically.
 They do not need a routing by the TPM.
 The NGI/ROC is notified about the ticket in